fieldtrip/website/faq/how_can_i_use_the_databrowser.md

 ---
 title: How can I use the databrowser?
-tags: [faq, databrowser, plot, artifact]
+tags: [faq, databrowser, plotting, artifact]
 ---

 # How can I use the databrowser?